Francisco Rodríguez (President of Panama)

-Francisco Antonio Rodríguez Poveda (born 24 November 1938 in Herrera Province) was provisional President of Panama in 1989.
+Francisco Antonio Rodríguez Poveda (born 24 November 1938) is a Panamanian politician who briefly served as the provisional President of Panama in 1989.

+Early life

+Rodríguez was born in Herrera Province.

 Provisional President of Panama

-Rodríguez became provisional President of Panama on 1 September 1989 following resignation of Manuel Solís Palma.
+Rodríguez became provisional President of Panama on 1 September 1989 following the resignation of Manuel Solís Palma.
 He stood down on 20 December 1989 following the United States invasion of Panama and the arrest of de facto leader Manuel Antonio Noriega.
 He was one of a series of Noriega's puppet rulers, nicknamed the "Kleenex presidents" in Panama due to their "disposability".

 Later life

-In 1994, he was pardoned by President Guillermo Endara for any crimes committed during the Noriega years.
+In 1994, Rodríguez was pardoned by President Guillermo Endara for any crimes committed during the Noriega years.
 Rodríguez belonged to the Democratic Revolutionary Party (PRD).